A culinary journey through the Aomori Prefecture of northern Japan

 What makes the Aomori Prefecture stand out is its fabulous choice of recent, reasonably priced seafood.

 Fresh seafood in Hachinohe

-Strawberry picking in Nanbu Town
+Strawberry selecting in Nanbu Town

-For booking and more information contact the Nagawa Agricultural Tourism Office at: +81-178-76-3020.
+For reserving and extra info contact the Nagawa Agricultural Tourism Office at: +81-178-76-3020.

 Takko Garlic Centre

 If like me, you’re keen on garlic, then Takko Garlic Centre is an absolute must-visit.
 The garlic centre is the just one of its type in Japan and produces greater than 100 garlic themed merchandise utilizing black and white garlic produced on the farm.